 Previous story is not very well suited to boost national self-confidence.
 But – there is another one, with more noble events, described:

-People of Toshao were endangered by raiding party of the savage Caribs.
+People of Toshao were endangered by the raiding party of the savage Caribs.
 There was needed a sacrifice to appease the Great Spirit Makonaima.
 The old and revered chief Kai sacrificed himself – he took his canoe and paddled over the falls.

 Old man and his canoe were immortalized by nature – there is a cliff formation near the falls formed like a man in the boat.

 Thus falls got their name – "Kai-fall".

 Biodiversity and protection

 Surroundings of the waterfall are teeming with life.
 Here can be met numerous beautiful and rare plants, birds, insects and other forms of life.

 Especially abundant life is seen below the falls, where eternal mist has been present for many thousands of years.
-Valley is covered with cloud forest containing numerous species which thrive in a very moist climate.
+Valley is covered with cloud forests containing numerous species which thrive in a very moist climate.
 Trees here are covered with a thick carpet of mosses, lichens, orchids, and bromeliads.
 Especially impressive is tank bromeliad Brocchinia micrantha, which grows up to 4 m high.
 Several endemic species of plants have been found here including a fern Hecistopteris kaieturensis.
-Most likely there are numerous plant and animal species which are not discovered yet.
+Most likely there are numerous plant and animal species which are not been discovered yet.

 One can marvel at giant bromeliads with water held permanently between their leaves.
 There is even a frog living in these bromeliads – tiny golden dart-poison frog (Colostethus beebei).

-Only in recent decades there is conceived the diversity of life in Kaieteur National Park and the research in the park is ongoing and constantly bringing new discoveries.
+Only in recent decades a diversity of life in Kaieteur National Park is conceived and the research in the park is ongoing and constantly bringing new discoveries.

 White-chinned swifts (Cypseloides cryptus) live in the enormous escarpment and even behind the waterfall.
 During their flight, these birds even dive directly through the waterfall.
-Behind the falls the force of water has formed enormous, inaccessible cave – thousands of swifts live in this safe habitat.
+Behind the falls the force of water has formed an enormous, inaccessible cave – thousands of swifts live in this safe habitat.